-- Six of our surface water treatment plants, including the treatment plant serving your area, have been nationally recognized with Directors Awards from the Partnership for Safe Water program for surpassing federal and state drinking water standards.
+- Six of our surface water treatment plants, including the treatment plant serving your area, have been nationally recognized with Directors Awards from the Partnership for Safe Water program for our long-term commitment to optimizing operations, achieving outstanding performance and protecting public health and the environment.

-- 15 Year Directors Award Recipients:
+- 20 Year Directors Award Recipients:

 - Jefferson City

 - Joplin

 - St. Louis County (Central, Meramec, North, and South Plants)